Anne-Gaelle-Cellenza/training-terraform-intro-labs/labs/01_SetupEnvironment.md

     The `required_version` setting allows you to set a version constraint on the installed Terraform version.

-1. In the Terraform configuration block, add the backend configuration using information on the Storage Account you created previously:
+1. In the **Terraform configuration block**, add the backend configuration using information on the Storage Account you created previously:

     ```hcl
     backend "azurerm" {